hkbakke/rsync-backup/README.md

-The backup's checksum file is stored in each backup folder and is generated in a md5sum compatible way, so the folder structure can easily be verified with md5sum if the backup script is not available or the backup is moved.
+The backup's checksum file is stored in each backup folder and is generated in a md5sum compatible way, so the folder structure can easily be verified with md5sum if the rsync-backup script is not available or the backup is moved.

 The latest backup is automatically verified within a user defined interval, and every backup can also be verified at will.

 ## Requirements